maliput/delphyne/backend/python_examples/README.md

 # paused_mode_example.py

-This example shows the instantiation of a SimulationRunner making use of the a third (optional) argument, that enables the simulator to start in paused mode.
+This example shows the instantiation of a SimulationRunner making use of the an optional argument, that enables the simulator to start in paused mode.

 ```
 $ cd <delphyne_ws>/install/bin